zilliz-bootcamp/image_search_v2/README.md

 # Reverse Image Search Based on Milvus （v2.0）

-This demo is an updated version of the original image search system, replacing the original image feature extraction model VGG with Resnet 50, adding the target detection function for images, and then building a reverse image search system in combination with Milvus.
+This demo is an updated from the one about reverse image search based on Milvus and VGG.
+We replace the original image feature extraction model, VGG, with ResNet-50 to perform target detection for images and build a reverse image search system based on Milvus.

-The system architecture is shown below.
+Below is the system architecture.

 <img src="pic\demo1.png" alt="demo1" style="zoom:40%;" />